Rolfing - SI

 Session 2 - Establishing foundational support.

-Session 3 - Open up the side of the body.
+Session 3 - Opening up the side of the body.

 Session 4 - Approach the core from below.